-Washington promotes offensive analyst Derham Cato to tight ends coach
+Washington promotes Derham Cato to tight ends coach to complete Jimmy Lake’s staff

 During Cato’s four seasons as an offensive analyst on Montlake, the Huskies won a pair of Pac-12 titles (2016 and 2018).
 That included a school-record 77 touchdowns and 585 points (41.3 per game) in 2016, when Washington advanced to the College Football Playoff.
 He was on staff for three consecutive 10-win seasons and New Year’s Six bowl appearances as well.

-Vanderbilt went 24-15 over during Cato’s three years in Nashville as well, won nine games each in 2012 and 2013, and finished in the AP top 25 each of those years.
+Vanderbilt went 24-15 over during Cato’s three years in Nashville, won nine games each in 2012 and 2013, and finished in the AP top 25 each of those years.
 The Commodores posted three of the top-four total yardage marks in school history in the process, including a school-record 4,936 yards in 2012.
 That team averaged 30.1 points per game, also a school record.

 UW’s previous tight ends coach, Jordan Paopao, was not retained after nine seasons on Montlake (and the last seven as Washington’s tight ends coach).
 Paopao — whose guaranteed salary last season was $300,000 — was subsequently hired this week to be the tight ends coach and special teams coordinator at UNLV.